samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 camera.position.y = controls.userHeight;
 ```

-Next, you applly VR stereo rendering to your renderer.
+Next, you apply VR stereo rendering to your renderer.

 ```javascript
 effect = new THREE.VREffect(renderer);
 effect.setSize(window.innerWidth, window.innerHeight);
 ```

-To create the 3D world in which the user will be immersed in, you create a skybox using the Threejs BoxGeometry and map materials of a dessert environment around it.
+To create the 3D world in which the user will be immersed in, you create a skybox using the Threejs `BoxGeometry` and map materials of a desert environment around it.
 Finally, you add it to the scene.

 ```javascript
 //Add Skybox